Rural Public Health

 How can I connect to peers interested in rural public health issues?

-To connect to peers interested in rural public health issues, you could join the National Rural Health Association (NRHA) Community Health Status Constituency Group, which represents members interested in community-level policy development and advocacy in order to promote access to health care services and tangible improvements in the community's overall health status.
+To connect to peers interested in rural public health issues, you could join the National Rural Health Association (NRHA) Public Health Constituency Group, which represents members interested in community-level policy development and advocacy in order to promote access to healthcare services and tangible improvements in the community's overall health status.
 Membership in NRHA is required.
-If you are interested in joining the interest group, contact Michael Meit, Co-Director, NORC Walsh Center for Rural Health Analysis.
+If you are interested in joining the interest group, contact Michael Meit, Co-Director, NORC Walsh Center for Rural Health Analysis, at email@example.com.